-A greedy algorithm is an approach that, at every stage of execution of a particular algorithm where we are seeking for possible candidates for constructing the solution to a computational problem, makes always the choice that is optimal (i.e. the best one) in that particular moment.
-For certain kinds of problems, this behaviour allows us to reach the best possible solution to the computational problem in consideration.
+A greedy algorithm is a particular algorithmic approach.
+At every stage of execution, it always makes the optimal choice (i.e. the best one) in that specific moment.
+For certain kinds of problems, this behaviour allows us to reach the best possible solution to the computational problem into consideration.
 For instance, if you have to determine the minimum number of euro coins needed for making a change, then a greedy algorithm will return an optimal solution overall:

-- 1. consider the coins to choose for the change as ordered in a decrescent way, from the highest value (i.e. 2 euros) to the lowest one (i.e. 1 cent); - 2. for each kind of value, add in the candidate set of the solution as much coins of that value as possible until their sum is lesser than the remaining of the change to give; - 3. if the change value is reached, return it.
+- 1. consider the coins to choose for the change as ordered in a decrescent way, from the highest value (i.e. 2 euros) to the lowest one (i.e. 1 cent); - 2. for each kind of value, add in the candidate set of the solution as much coins of that value as possible until their sum is lesser than the remaining of the change to give; - 3.
+If we reach the change value, return it.

 However, sometimes it is possible that the solution found, while it provides a correct solution to the problem, is just a suboptimal solution.
 For instance, driving from Florence to Bologna, we can encounter a crossroad with two signs indicating two different routes to get to Bologna.
-The left route allows us to get to Bologna by travelling for 42 kilometres.
-On the other hand, the right route allows us to get to Bologna by travelling for 56 kilometres.
-A pure greedy approach would select the left route since at the moment seems the most convenient scenario.
-However, the approach does not predict the existence of possible traffic in the left road and, consequently, it would be possible to arrive in Bologna even after a car that takes the right route.
+The left road allows us to get to Bologna by travelling for 42 kilometres.
+On the other hand, the right way enables us to get to Bologna by going for 56 kilometres.
+A simple greedy approach would select the left route: at the moment, it seems the most convenient scenario.
+However, the plan does not predict the existence of possible traffic on the left road.
+Consequently, it would be possible to arrive in Bologna even after a car that takes the right route.

-There are two main characteristics that a computational problem should show so as to be sure that the application of a greedy approach will bring to an optimal solution to the problem.
+There are two main characteristics that a computational problem should show to be sure that the application of a greedy approach will bring to an optimal solution to the problem.
 The first one is that the greedy choice property should be guaranteed.
-This property means that, at a certain step, we can choose the best candidate for improving the set of candidates bringing to a solution.
+This property means that, at a particular step, we can choose the best candidate for improving the set of candidates bringing to a solution.

 The other characteristic is the problem as an optimal substructure.
-This means that the optimal solution to a computational problem can be built by considering the optimal solutions to its subproblems.
-For instance, the previous example of the travel from Florence to Bologna does not have an optimal substructure because there can be accidents that are encountered as a consequence of a previously-chosen optimal subsolution.
+In particular, we must build the optimal solution to a computational problem by considering the optimal solutions to its subproblems.
+For instance, the previous example of the travel from Florence to Bologna does not have an optimal substructure.
+We can encounter accidents on a road we chose in a previously-chosen optimal strategy (i.e. the shortest path).